Stringfellow Road Widening

 Pedestrian Impacts and Detours

-The asphalt pedestrian trail between Stream Valley Drive and Poplar Tree Road on the southbound side of Stringfellow Road has been closed to accommodate road widening and storm sewer pipe installation.
-Pedestrians should use the trail on the northbound side of Stringfellow Road.
+The pedestrian trail between Stream Valley Drive and Poplar Tree Road on the northbound side of Stringfellow Road has been reopened.
+A temporary asphalt path has been installed on the northbound side of Stringfellow Road that will allow for continuous pedestrian access through the project limits.

 Click below for a complete view of a typical section of Stringfellow Road once the widening is complete.